wellness interior design consultants

 We are big fans of Circadian lighting systems too as part of a multi-sensory design approach - this is a way of leveraging smart technology to create an ancestral health rhythm during the day.

-Air-purifying plants are but supplemental fire in larger spaces, we need the heavy artillery to make a real impact.
+Air-purifying plants are but supplemental fire in larger spaces, we need the heavy artillery to make a real impact, but we are still all about that natural light quality nonetheless.

-Once set up, air quality monitoring with feedback systems track airborne contaminants, VOCs, CO2 levels and humidity.
+Once set up, air purity monitoring with feedback systems track airborne contaminants, VOCs, CO2 levels and humidity are key to ensuring long-term success.

-Integrating biophilic design into wellbeing interior design leverages the former’s proven mental health benefits such as a reduction in anxiety, an improvement in mood and enhanced cognitive function (concentration and creativity).
+Integrating natural design into wellbeing interior design leverages the former’s proven mental health benefits such as a reduction in anxiety, an improvement in mood and enhanced cognitive function (concentration and creativity).

-This can be especially relevant in learning or office environment, as well as a residential context.
+This can be especially relevant in educational or office environment, as well as a residential context leveraging wellness focused interior design as biophilia is arguably one of the most important elements in a healthy environment today.

 As a biophilic interior designer, we firmly believe that exposure to nature brings with it a range of mental and physical health benefits, especially in dense urban environments where we can all suffer from what is known as a ‘nature deficit’.